 Begin your cultural Bhutan tour with a scenic flight to Paro airport.
 Visit the Paro Rinpung Dzong, Kichu Lhakhang, the oldest temple in the country, and Drugyal Dzong.
 Enjoy a full day of sightseeing in the capital city, Thimpu, including a visit to the National Memorial Chorten and National Textile Museum.
 Along with that, the Folk Heritage Museum and School of Traditional Painting of Arts and Craft.

 The pass to Punakha offers the most spectacular view over the high peaks of the eastern Himalayas.
 In addition to that, pass through dense forests of Oak and Rhododendron trees, reaching Gangtey (Phubjika) and to Paro.
-MOreover, enjoy the beauty of the silvery Pa Chu (Paro river) flowing down the valley, the Paro Dzong (fortress), and Ta Dzong (watchtower) incomparable.
-With a visit to the famous Taktsang Gompa (Tiger’s Nest Monastery), Bhutan culture tour ends.
+Moreover, enjoy the beauty of the silvery Pa Chu (Paro river) flowing down the valley, the Paro Dzong (fortress), and Ta Dzong (watchtower) incomparable.
+With a visit to the famous Taktsang Gompa (Tiger’s Nest Monastery), Bhutan cultural tour ends.
 This program offers a rare opportunity to savor the different cultures and customs of unique valleys.

 Duration: 08 Days